RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 How did ChicagoRuby do it?
 Through teamwork, iteration, and learning from mistakes.
 <!--more-->
 ###First: Build a Team
-ChicagoRuby will always have multiple organizers.
-The group is stronger with multiple brains at the helm.
-We started with three organizers in August 2007.
+ChicagoRuby believes in sharing the work amongst multiple organizers.
+The group is stronger with several brains at the helm.
+The new crew started with three organizers in August 2007.
 Today we have eight.
 Working as a team enables us to build on each other’s strengths: Some organizers have strong design skills, others are strong developers.
-And some are good at asking members for help with user group tasks.
+And some are good at asking members for help.

 ###How to Ask for Help